huntoona/discord-bot/README.txt

 2. Next:
 npm install needle
-(because I've been too lazy to add it to the package.txt file as of yet, and yes i do realize that that takes less effort than typing this out)
+(because I've been too lazy to add it to the package.json file as of yet, and yes i do realize that that takes less effort than typing this out)

 3. If running in foreground (debugging, etc.), all you need to do now is run: node DiscordBotHome.js